newchuyalong/libgdx-learning/ModelBuilder,-MeshBuilder-and-MeshPartBuilder.md

 ...//build node2
 Model model = modelBuilder.end();
 ```
-Note that you don't have to keep a reference to the `Node`, a typical use-case would be:
+Note that node id's should unique within the model.
+A typical use-case would be:
 ```
 ModelBuilder modelBuilder = new ModelBuilder();
 modelBuilder.begin();